dingshaohua-com/taro-swiper-week/README-en.md

 ![](https://img.shields.io/badge/taro_swiper_week-v0.0.1-brightgreen)
 <br> <br>
-taro-swiper-week is a date picker for taro, It can be used in many platforms such as H5、mini program!
+taro-swiper-week is a date picker for taro.
+It can be used in many platforms such as H5、mini program!

 ![img](https://github.com/dingshaohua-cn/taro-swiper-week/blob/main/preview/img.gif?raw=true)